Will My Guys Actually Use It? A Technician’s View of Jobber vs Housecall Pro Mobile Apps

 The GPS Tracking Elephant in the Room

 Both apps log GPS location when technicians clock in.
-Let’s be honest about this:
+To be direct about this:

 What Owners Want: Verification that techs actually arrived at job sites when they said they did.
-Proof against customer disputes (“you never showed up”).
+Proof against customer disputes.
 Prevention of time padding or unauthorized stops.

-What Technicians Hate: Feeling tracked like packages.
+What Technicians Resist: Feeling tracked like packages.
 Concerns about privacy on lunch breaks.
-Worry that GPS data will be used against them (“why did this job take 45 minutes when it should take 30?”).
+Worry that GPS data will be used against them.

 Both Jobber and Housecall Pro handle GPS identically.
-The difference is in how YOU communicate the policy to your crew, not which software you choose.
+The difference is in how the policy is communicated to the crew, not which software is chosen.

 Which App Makes Customer Communication Easier for Techs?